Car Air Conditioning Service

 You ought to take your vehicle to a qualified workshop such as Marjac Automotive on a regular basis to make sure the air conditioning system continues performing at its best as well as having the mechanics assess the condition of the whole vehicle.

-Repco Authorised Car Service mechanics perform a 65 point safety check with every service and can provide a warning about any items that may need to be renewed in the near future or those that are already damaged beyond repair.
+Repco Authorised Car Service mechanics perform a 65 Point Vehicle Inspection report with every service and can provide a warning about any items that may need to be renewed in the near future or those that are already damaged beyond repair.

 Marjac Automotive in Maroochydore are qualified to conduct air conditioning repairs, services and regas on most makes and models.